jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 23 Limits on refunds when Maori authority stops being Maori authority
 When this section applies
-(1) This section applies when a Maori authority stops being a Maori authority and is entitled to a refund under section RM 2, RM 4, or RM 5 for a tax year in which it maintained a Maori authority credit account.
+(1) This section applies when a Maori authority stops being a Maori authority and is entitled to a refund under section RM 2 or RM 4 for a tax year in which it maintained a Maori authority credit account.
 Limit on amount of refund
 (2) The amount refunded must be no more than the final balance of the Maori authority credit account arising as a debit under section OK 18 (MACA final balance) just before the Maori authority stopped being a Maori authority.